-To equip participants with practical lean tools vis-à-vis efficiency and productivity improvement in business operations.
-In today’s highly competitive environment, being a lean organization has become extremely important.
-This seminar helps provide course participants with the strategic knowledge and skills to apply lean principles in business organizations.
+In today’s highly competitive environment, being a lean organisation has become extremely important.
+This seminar provides participants with strategic knowledge and skills to apply lean principles in their organisations.
 Participants will gain an overview of the Toyota Production System and the origins and principles of lean methodology and will develop a working knowledge of its supporting tools and techniques.
-The seminar covers the five stages to lean, waste-free operations, including the application of mapping and continuous improvement tools, and offers an opportunity to work as a team with fellow participants and implement lean principles in a realistic operations simulation and Kaizen event regarding value enhancement, lean startup methodology, practical method for lean pillar deployment in contemporary manufacturing and service-oriented organizations.
-In today’s complex business environment, characterized by pervasive economic uncertainty, increasing customer expectations, and intensifying competition, organizations are constantly seeking to develop and execute a winning strategy especially on cost reduction and continuous improvement as per quality product and service delivery.
+The seminar covers the five stages to lean, waste-free operations, including the application of mapping and continuous improvement tools.
+It offers an opportunity to work with fellow participants to implement lean principles in a realistic operations simulation and Kaizen event regarding value enhancement, lean startup methodology, practical method for lean pillar deployment in contemporary manufacturing and service-oriented organisations.
+In today’s complex business environment, characterised by pervasive economic uncertainty, increasing customer expectations, and intensifying competition, organisations are constantly seeking to develop and execute a winning strategy especially on cost reduction and continuous improvement as per quality product and service delivery.

-This intensive three-day seminar begins with an exploration of lean principle, methodology, tools, types, and categorization of wastes via loss stream, lessons from the Toyota production system (TPS), concepts of efficiency and productivity, and case discussion.
-The second day will focus on Lean Archetype, lean supply chain (Lean in the value-adding stream), lean-based accounting, and practical sessions of lean implementation in manufacturing and service organizations.
-The third will address lean Architecture, lean deployment, lean implementation, Process Kaizen Event (PKE), lean maturity, and ethical aspects of lean thinking.
-Participants will learn how to close challenges of operational underperformance via losses in the value stream, acquire the skills of diagnosing process toward identification of gaps, people capability building regarding operation systems, management infrastructure, mindset, and behavioral mapping of organizational employees.
-Also, take-away will include practical ability to implement lean and sustaining a lean culture in both manufacturing and service organisations.
+This intensive three-day seminar begins with an exploration of lean principle, methodology, tools, types, and categorisation of wastes via loss stream, lessons from the Toyota production system (TPS), concepts of efficiency and productivity, and case discussion.
+The second day will focus on Lean Archetype, lean supply chain (lean in the value-adding stream), lean-based accounting, and practical sessions of lean implementation in manufacturing and service organisations.
+The final day will address lean architecture, lean deployment, lean implementation, Process Kaizen Event (PKE), lean maturity, and ethical aspects of lean thinking.

 Fundamentals of Lean Thinking and Methodology

-- Value Stream Mapping and Throughput maximization via lean approach
+- Value stream mapping and maximisation via a lean approach

 Lean Archetype: Office, Service, and Manufacturing